CEXTBurmawala/notes/deploy/aws_to_azure.md

 		- `/home/cexadministrator/data/elasticsearch`
 		- `/home/cexadministrator/data/elasticsearchbackup'`
 		- `/home/cexadministrator/data/redis'`
-- Run `nscale system list` now we should see the app at the end of the list
-- Run `make compile ENV=prod`
 - ssh into the service box `make ssh ENV=prod`
 	- Create the `server.env` file
 	- Copy the contents of another app into the file and edit the information based on the data in Pleasant under "Aws to Azure"